 4. Topical Treatments

-Lastly, you can treat topically with antifungal treatment.
+Lastly, you can treat it topically with antifungal treatment.
 Because yeast is a fungus, a topical treatment will help reduce the surface population causing the insane itch and irritation.
 Your vet might recommend shampoos to help ease the itch.
-These can help short term, but you want to be cautious of how frequently you bathe your dog.
+These can help short-term, but you want to be cautious of how frequently you bathe your dog.
 Overbathing can lead to further irritation, dryness, and itchiness.

 Sprays that contain natural antifungals, like colloidal silver or apple cider vinegar, might be a better option for soothing the itch.
 Neither will alter your dog’s natural pH but will help combat yeast that is thriving on the skin’s surface.
 Just make sure you are using a pet-safe product that doesn’t use fragrances or other ingredients that might irritate raw skin.

 Important note: Contrary to popular belief, oatmeal shampoos marketed to control itchiness can actually be feeding the yeast.
-These medicated treatments can help in some circumstances but are not recommended with a yeast infection!
+These medicated dog seasonal allergies treatments can help in some circumstances but are not recommended with a yeast infection!

 Some products, like Yeasty Beast Protocol from Adored Beast Apothecary, are designed specifically for chronic and persistent yeast issues.
 This formula uses ingredients designed to kill the yeast and reduce those pesky yeast die-off symptoms, allowing your dog to heal quicker and prevent yeast from recurring.